sleeplessinc/node-smtpclient/README.md

 ## smtp-client

 This module implements a simplified SMTP client.

-This module was designed to send email out through a gmail account with a gmail username and password.
+It was designed to send email out through a gmail account with a gmail username and password.
-It ALWAYS uses both AUTH and TLS/SSL
+It #ALWAYS uses both AUTH and TLS/SSL

 The module exports a single function: